Myself-Rohit-Dey/Quiz-App/README.md

 - React Native: for building the mobile application.
 - Node.js: for building the backend server.
 - Express.js: for handling server-side routing and logic.
-- MongoDB: for storing user data and quiz information.
+- MySQL: for storing user data and quiz information.

-- JSON Web Tokens (JWT): for user authentication and authorization.
+## Use:

+You can get the Apk in the Releases for testing.

 ## Installation

+### Locally

 1. Clone the repository:
 ```bash